zyrgit/cs424/Setting up the lab/README.md

-# CS424 Real Time System Lab
+# **CS424 Real-Time Systems**
+## Fall 2017
+# **Setting up Raspberry Pi, Camera, and iRobot Create**
+Yiran Zhao
+zhao97@illinois.edu

+# Note:
-You can follow this to setup Raspberry Pi (RPi).
-Note: `On laptop` means using the terminal logged in to your own laptop; `On RPi` means using the terminal logged in to your Raspberry Pi.
+`On laptop` means using the terminal logged in to your own laptop; `On RPi` means using the terminal logged in to your Raspberry Pi.

-You can also read https://courses.engr.illinois.edu/cs424/fa2016/mp/init.pdf.
-But don't copy paste commands from that pdf since there are invalid encodings.
+You can also read the reference to last year's PDF: https://courses.engr.illinois.edu/cs424/fa2016/mp/init.pdf.
+But don't copy paste commands from that PDF since there are invalid encodings.

 # Setup RPi: